Local transportation to and from the doctor’s office, grocery store, pharmacy, personal shopping, post office, bank and other local errands.

 The Council houses an emergency food bank.
 This service is open to anyone in the parish over the age of 18 years.
 Any resident of the parish having difficulty buying food may come to the Council and receive emergency staples.
 Our Emergency Food Bank is supported by donations.

 Nutrition Education programs are given at least once per month at each meal site.
-Jackie Snider, our Nutrition Coordinator, oversees this service.
+Kelli McLendon, our Nutrition Coordinator, oversees this service.

 Programs to enhance the wellness of our clients are held each week.
 Examples are providing blood pressure checks (by volunteers), blood sugar checks and programs/talks given by individuals from medical facilities.
 Each year we conduct or refer seniors to a Health Fair in the parish where they may receive such services as cholesterol and lipid profile testing, blood pressure testing, and other health related tests.
 Daily exercise classes are encouraged at each site as well.
 We are enhancing the quality of life in the area with these important services.
 We have a Walking Track at the Legacy Facility the Toledo Facility and the Florien Facility.
 The tracks are blacktop and provide nice scenery while walking.